apache/shardingsphere/docs/document/content/overview/_index.en.md

 ### Hybrid Architecture

-Sharding-JDBC adopts decentralized architecture, applicable to high-performance light-weight OLTP application developed with Java;
+ShardingSphere-JDBC adopts decentralized architecture, applicable to high-performance light-weight OLTP application developed with Java;
 Sharding-Proxy provides static entry and all languages support, applicable for OLAP application and the sharding databases management and operation situation.

 ShardingSphere is an ecosphere consists of multiple endpoints together.
-Through a mixed use of Sharding-JDBC and Sharding-Proxy and unified sharding strategy by the same registry center, ShardingSphere can build an application system applicable to all kinds of scenarios.
+Through a mixed use of ShardingSphere-JDBC and Sharding-Proxy and unified sharding strategy by the same registry center, ShardingSphere can build an application system applicable to all kinds of scenarios.
 Architects can adjust the system architecture to the most applicable one to current business more freely.

 ![ShardingSphere Hybrid Architecture](https://shardingsphere.apache.org/document/current/img/shardingsphere-hybrid.png)